YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTREPLICATED, Transaction number xxxx generated by the yyyy process (PID = zzzz) is not replicated to the secondary

-DSE Information: This indicates that a transaction generated by DSE update was not replicated to secondary side.
-This is an expected behaviour.
-Inappropriate DSE updates while running replication can cause primary and secondary to be out of sync.
+DSE Information: This indicates that a transaction generated by DSE Update was not replicated to the secondary side.
+This is expected behaviour.
+Inappropriate DSE updates while running replication can cause the primary and secondary to be out of sync.

 Action: -